As an American manufacturer of custom pop-up tents, we love innovating new solutions that push the envelope of the experiential marketing space.

 But we’ve also made decisions to not pursue certain solutions when we believe it’s not in the best interest of our customers.

 That’s the case with a 20x20 pop-up tent.
-We receive a handful of requests each year for a 20x20 pop-up tent, causing us to explain why we choose not to manufacture that large of size.
+We receive a handful of requests each year for this large pop-up tent, causing us to explain why we choose not to manufacture that large of size.
 We then recommend customers purchase four 10’x10’ pop-ups (as long as they’re OK with a center pole) or introduce them to our lineup of frame tents, which are better suited for larger sizes.

 My name is Ryan Gemmell and I’m one of the engineers at TentCraft.
 Today, I’m here to explain a handful of the unique challenges with 20x20 pop-up tents that simply don’t make it a customer-friendly solution.